-Experience a loss that others do not recognize as
+Experience a loss that others might not recognize as significant, such as miscarriage.

 How people express unresolved grief varies.
 People may:

 Act as though nothing has changed.
 They may refuse to talk about the loss.

 Become preoccupied with the memory of the lost person.
 They may not be able to talk or think about anything else.